 Navigate constrained environments by designing algorithms for path and motion planning.
 Use path planners to compute an obstacle-free path in any given map.

-Design algorithms that allow your robot to make decisions when faced with uncertainty.
+Design algorithms that allow your robot to make decisions when faced with uncertainty and perform safe operation in collaborative environment.
 Implement state machines to define the conditions and actions needed for decision making.

 You can use algorithms and apps to systematically analyze, design, and visualize the behavior of complex systems in time and frequency domains.

 Automatically tune compensator parameters using interactive techniques such as bode loop shaping and the root locus method.
 You can tune gain-scheduled controllers and specify multiple tuning objectives, such as reference tracking, disturbance rejection, and stability margins.